 The Coldest Moment

 Sunrise at Bryce Canyon National Park.
-It was the coldest I felt the entire year.
-Six degrees but with a windshield factor of minus a thousand!
+It was the coldest I felt in the entire year.
+Six degrees but with a wind chill factor of minus a thousand!

 Runner-up: Inside our own RV in Ely, Nevada.

 State where we saw the most law enforcement:

 Don’t screw up in Florida!
 But they do have great roads!

 Fresh buckwheat noodles.
 We used to make udon with grilled salmon (sometimes with a fried egg on top).
 Or pasta with soy sauce and butter.
 Or Japanese curry.
 They were the perfect texture and taste and we haven't seen anything like it since leaving Berkeley.

 One thing I took for granted from my former life: